saraff-9EB1047A4BEB4cef8506B29BA325BD5A/saraff-9EB1047A4BEB4cef8506B29BA325BD5A.github.io/saraffioc/Listener.md

         }
         return null; // If return non-null value, return value will be used as result of invocation.
 Also, you can throw a exception.
     }

+    public Exception OnCatch(MethodBase method, object instance, Exception ex) {
+        if(method.Name == "MethodA") {
+            return MyException(ex.Message, ex); // You can change a exception type }
+        return null; // If return non-null value, return value will be used as result }
 }
 ```